Translations

 Introduction

 Life was more enjoyable two days ago!
-As an introductory sidenote, yesterday, Friday, 5/26/2023, my '06 Frontier and I hauled trash, bought Molly (our ol' puppy) edibles at the Tractor Supply, got gas, and bought groceries at the local store.
+As an introductory sidenote, yesterday, on Friday, May 26, my '06 Frontier and I hauled trash, bought Molly (our ol' puppy) edibles at the Tractor Supply, got gas, and bought groceries at the local store.
 With groceries in the truck bed, warming in the sun, my ol' truck would not crank!
 A good Samaritan, in a black Dodge Ram, and I tried to jump start my truck.
 The battery was fine.
 The good Samaritan brought the melting groceries and me to the house.
 Thanks, good Samaritan!
-The local towing service hauled my ol' truck back to the barn.
+A local towing service hauled my ol' truck back to the barn (garage).
 The repair saga continues next Tuesday.
-The plan is to tow my truck to the fix-him-up shop.
-I'd say that he needs a new starter.
+The plan is to have my truck towed to the fix-him-up shop.
+I think that he needs a new starter.
 Stay tuned!

-Two days ago, this Appalachian Irishman enjoyed about two hours in the woods, at Norris Dam State Park!
-(My ol' truck ran fine as always then.)
+Two days ago, this Appalachian Irishman enjoyed about two hours in the woods at Norris Dam State Park!
+My ol' truck ran fine as always then.
 The cemetery was calling, and I had to go!
-This 52nd article on hiking will mention the cemetery visit on 1/17/2015, explain Thursday's hike to the cemetery, and highlight that visit and podcast.
+This 52nd article in the hiking topic section begins by reflecting back to when I visited the cemetery on 1/17/2015.
+It then explains Thursday's hike to the cemetery.
+Finally, I focus on the cemetery and my podcast from there.
 The conclusion will remind us of 1 Corinthians chapter 15.

-No articles were published in 2015.
-Life, such as it was, apparently, withheld my glib, Irish writings.
-My thirteenth hike at Norris Dam State Park was on 1/17/2015, a Saturday.
+I didn't publish any articles in 2015.
+Apparently, life, such as it was, withheld my written and glib Irish musings.
+My thirteenth hike at Norris Dam State Park was on Saturday, 1/17/2015.
 On that day, eight years ago, I'd visited the same cemetery, as I did on Thursday.
-I had taken three photographs.
-The following is the first photograph, from 2015, taken at 3:57 PM.
+I took three photographs.
+The following is the first photograph from 2015, taken at 3:57 PM:

 The image looks northwest.
-The notes in my hiking record log, for that 2015 hike, read simply: “Found gravesite.
+The other two photographs are not included in this article.
+The notes in my hiking record log for that 2015 hike read simply, “Found grave site.
 Photos.
 Warm, sunny.
-50’s F.” I still recall the hike well enough.
+50’s F.” I recall the hike well enough.

-The Thursday hike was a little more interesting than the one last month.
-For some reason, the thoughts of the hike and visit to the cemetery, in 2015, had been in my mind.
-Memorial day was and is approaching.
+Thursday's hike was a little more interesting than the one last month.
+For some reason, I have been thinking about my hike and visit to the cemetery in 2015.
+Memorial Day is approaching.
 The cemetery was calling, and I had to go visit!

 The other way is longer.
-It takes about fifty minutes, at a steady pace, with no resting.
-That's the one that I'd chosen.
-A small loop road is near the east side of Norris Dam, near the TVA Visitor Center.
-Turn up the road that leads to the Tea Room.
-It's a narrow and roughly paved road.
-Drive past the Tea Room, to the CCC Cabins.
+It takes about fifty minutes at a steady pace with no resting.
+That's the one that I chose.
+A loop entrance road is near the east side of Norris Dam.
+It's across from the TVA Visitor Center.
+Enter and turn up the road that leads to the Tea Room.
+It's narrow and roughly paved.
+Drive past the Tea Room to the CCC Cabins.
 Find parking near the cabin farthest back.
-The High Point Trail leads up the ridge and east, near that last cabin.
+The High Point Trail leads up the ridge and east near that last cabin.
 It's an easy, winding trail that leads up and down hills.
 Watch out for horse manure!
-The trail is for hikers, horseback ridding, and trail bikes.
-After hiking under the tree canopy about a mile or more, Red Hill Trail (with trail marker) is on the right, leading farther southeast.
+The trail is for hikers, horseback riding, and trail bikes.
+After hiking under the tree canopy for about a mile or more, Red Hill Trail (with a trail marker) is on the right, leading farther southeast.

-Once I'd reached the Red Hill Trail marker, I met a couple, somewhat older than me, and their two horses.
+Once I reached the Red Hill Trail marker, I met a couple, somewhat older than me, and their two horses.
 The riders were off and resting their horses.
-(That explained why the last patch of horse manure, which I'd stepped past, was so fresh!)
-We conversed cordially a minute or two.
+That explained why the last patch of horse manure, which I'd stepped around, was so fresh!
+We conversed cordially for a minute or two.
 Until then, no other hikers or riders were on the trail.
 I was alone in the woods, but God was with me.
 Well, I saw squirrels, birds, and rabbits.
-The poison, especially poison oak, was not as abundant, as it is on House Mountain, this time of year.
-As I started the hike, however, I saw what looked like a bobcat, running away from me, with tail extended.
+The poison, especially poison oak, is not as abundant as it is on House Mountain this time of year.
+Of special note, as I started hiking, I saw what looked like a bobcat, running away from me with its tail extended.
 It could have been a large feral cat, but the markings looked more like a bobcat.

 Visit & Podcast at the Cemetery

-As the podcast explains, there are about forty gravesites.
-As well as I could read the markers, the dates of birth are mostly in the 1800s, and the death dates are mostly in the early 1900s.
-As best as I could tell, Civil War veterans and possibly World War I veterans have gravesites marked with American flags.
-Several grave stones have no legible engravings.
+As the podcast explains, there are about forty grave sites.
+As well as I could read the markers, the birthdates are mostly in the 1800s, and the death dates are mostly in the early 1900s.
+I could make out grave sites for Civil War veterans and possibly World War I veterans, with American flags on their grave sites.
+Engravings on several gravestones are not legible.

-I took the above photograph, at 2:16 PM.
-It's the same spot, in the upcoming video.
+I took the above photograph at 2:16 PM.
+It's where I recorded the upcoming audiovisual.
 I was at the back of the cemetery, with the woods behind me.
 The image looks southeast.
-As in 2015, I wondered what the lives of the folks, buried here, were like.
-Were they ready to go Home, when they passed on?
-A few stones denote the passing of a child in infancy.
-Those sinless infants, of course, went Home, since they didn't live long enough to reach the age of accountability.
+As in 2015, I wondered what the lives of the people buried here were like.
+Were they ready to go to their heavenly home, when they passed on?
+A few stones denote the passing of infant children.
+Those sinless infants, of course, went to heaven.
+They didn't live long enough to reach the age of accountability.

-The Appalachian Irishman - Podcast (on YouTube) is: “Norris Dam State Park (5-25-2023, hike #23): Visiting the Cemetery (published 5-27-2023; episode 12).”
+The audiovisual recording is "Norris Dam State Park Hike 23, 5-25-2023: Visiting the Cemetery (published 5-27-2023; episode 12)," Appalachian Irishman - Podcasts (YouTube).
 It's about four minutes.
 The panoramic view follows the introduction.
 I hope that you enjoy my extemporaneous comments.
-I hadn't planned the deeper thoughts that came to mind, near the end.
+I hadn't planned the deeper thoughts that came to mind near the end.

 Conclusion

-The total time in the woods was just over two hours, from 1:14 to 3:20 PM.
+My total time in the woods was just over two hours, from 1:14 to 3:20 PM.
 The hike to the cemetery took exactly 50 minutes.
 The hike back took 45 minutes.
-The trails are wide and clear, mostly under the canopy of trees.
-There is no view from a ridgeline.
-Near the end of the hike out, I met one younger man, pushing his trail bike up the ridge.
+The wide and clear trails are mostly beneath tree canopy.
+Unfortunately, an open view from a ridgeline or bluff is not available.
+Near the end of the hike out, I met a younger man, pushing his trail bike up a steep ridge.
 We talked briefly.

 The above photograph, at 3:20 PM, marked the end of the hike.
-My ol' truck was rested and ready for the about 30 minute drive back to the barn.
-Neither of us knew that he would not crank, while groceries were melting in the truck bed, the next day.
+My ol' truck was rested and ready for the about 30-minute drive back to the barn (garage).
+Neither of us knew that he would not crank, while groceries melted in the truck bed, the next day.

-Has it been a while, since you've read the inspired words of the apostle Paul, in 1 Corinthians chapter 15?
+At the cemetery, the inspired words of the apostle Paul, in 1 Corinthians chapter 15, came to mind.
 Please read the entire chapter.
-Please also read 2 Corinthians 5:1-11 and 1 Thessalonians 4:13-18.
+Also, please read 2 Corinthians 5:1-11 and 1 Thessalonians 4:13-18.

-The cemetery marks gravesites.
-The Lord knows those who are absent from the body and present with Him.
-(See 2 Cor.
-5:1-11).
-He also knows those who are absent from the body and separated from Him in Hades, awaiting final judgment.
-(See Luke 16:19-31.)
-How many, whose gravesites mark their passing, are present with the Lord or awaiting final judgment?
+Grave sites in the cemetery denote lives lived.
+The Lord knows those, who are absent from the body and present with Him.
+See 2 Corinthians 5:1-11.
+He also knows those, who are absent from the body and separated from Him in Hades, awaiting final judgment.
+See the Gospel of Luke 16:19-31.
+How many, whose grave sites mark their passing, are present with the Lord or awaiting final judgment?
 The Lord knows.

 This imperfect but saved sinner keeps trying to abound in the Lord's work, such as He seems to be laying out for me.
 Thanks be to God that my temporal labor will not be in vain!
-I'm ready to be absent from the body and present with the Lord.
+I am ready to be absent from the body and present with the Lord.
 Are you?
 I hope so.
-If not and if you would like to start a conversation with me as to how to be ready, please use the email “Contact Form.”
-As one former poor beggar, who found Bread, I'll try to help you find the same Bread of Life.
+If not, and if you would like to start a conversation with me as to how to be ready, please use the email “Contact Form” on this website.
+As one former poor beggar, who found the Bread of Life, I'll try to help you find the same saving Bread.

 Sunday, May 21, 2023